jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/availability/multiple-zones.md

 of our systems.

 Used zones are:

 - Primary: EE.UU.
+East Region
-East Region (Northern Virginia)
+  (Northern Virginia)
-- secondary: UE Region (Ireland)
+- Secondary: UE Region (Ireland)